These are FAQ's about high school and college.

 How did you take undergraduate / graduate math classes in high school?

 To set the record straight: in high school I five classes from UC Berkeley and San Jose State total; you can see the notes I took.
 The main limiting factor is getting your high school to let you run off.
-Every college professors I've met is more than happy to help out a high school student who is interested in learning more math.
+Every college professor I've met is more than happy to help out a high school student who is interested in learning more math.
+(This could be less true at certain top schools just because those professors get more audit requests than they can actually accommodate.)
 It's the high school bureaucrats that put their foot down.

 Talk with your high school administration and see if you can strike a deal.
 If one person says no, talk to someone else.
 You have to be very aggressive with these things to make progress, because otherwise the administration has no real incentive to help you.